GoblinGuide/ffxi-content/sandworm/README.md

 # ffxi-addons/sandworm
-very incomplete automatic sandworm tracker.<br/>
+very incomplete automatic Sandworm tracker.<br/>
-comes with such features as "sometimes breaks" and "technically has a gui".
+comes with such features as "sometimes breaks" and "technically has a gui".<br/>
+actually works, weirdly enough, but soft requires Tako to tell you if something is actually alive. it's real good at "is dead", though!